imtiazziko/SLK-few-shot/README.md

 # SLK-few-shot
 Clustering for Transductive Few-shot Learning

-This repository contains the code for **Transductive Few-Shot Learning: Clustering is All You Need?** paper.
-If you use this code please cite the following paper:
+This repository contains the code for our paper entitled **Transductive Few-Shot Learning: Clustering is All You Need?** paper.
+If you use this code, please cite:
 [**Transductive Few-Shot Learning: Clustering is All You Need?**]()
-Imtiaz Masud Ziko, Malik Boudiaf, Jose Dolz, Eric Granger and Ismail Ben Ayed
+Imtiaz Masud Ziko, Malik Boudiaf, Jose Dolz, Eric Granger and Ismail Ben Ayed, ArXiv 2021

 ## Introduction
-We adapt clustering methods for few-shot learning taska.
+We adapt clustering methods for few-shot learning tasks.
 The clustering part works on the feature extractor initially trained over the base-class data.
+Using standard training on the base classes, without resorting to complex meta-learning and episodic-training strategies, our regularized-clustering approaches outperform state-of-the-art few-shot methods by significant margins, across various models, settings and data sets.
+Surprisingly, we found that even standard clustering procedures (e.g., K-means), which correspond to particular, non-regularized cases of our general model, already achieve competitive performances in comparison to the state-of-the-art in transductive few-shot learning.
+These surprising results point to the limitations of the current few-shot benchmarks, and question the viability of a large body of convoluted few-shot learning techniques in the recent literature.

 ## Usage
 ### 1. Dependencies